skip to main content

 <expr> == <expr>

 Equality comparison.
-The result is TRUE if the first expression is exactly equal to the second expression.
+The result is TRUE if the first expression is equal to the second expression.
 Otherwise it is FALSE.
 The two arguments can be numeric expressions (not necessarily of the same unit type), fully or partially specified datetime expressions, object expressions, slot expressions, boolean expressions, string expressions, or list expressions.
 Numeric expressions of the same unit type are automatically converted to common units before comparison.
 A fully specified datetime expression can be compared to a partially specified datetime expression; in this case, only the largest time unit is compared.

 See below for more information on tolerance during the comparison.